-Ohio Works First (OWF) provides cash assistance for a limited time to low income families under the federal Temporary Assistance to Needy Families (TANF) program.
+Ohio Works First (OWF) provides cash assistance for a limited time to low-income families under the federal Temporary Assistance to Needy Families (TANF) Program.

-To qualify for OWF, families must have at least one minor child or a pregnant woman must be in her 3rd trimester and meet income standards set by the Ohio Department of Job & Family Services.
+To qualify for OWF, families must have at least one minor child or a pregnant woman must be in her 3rd trimester and meet income standards set by the Ohio Department of Job and Family Services.